MinaProtocol/mina/src/lib/pickles/README.md

 ## Coding guidelines

-Functions related to computations are parametrised by at least two types, suffixed respectively with `var` and `val`, which represent `in circuit` values and `out circuit` values.
+Functions related to computations are parametrized by at least two types, suffixed respectively with `var` and `val`, which represent `in circuit` values and `out circuit` values.
 The type `[('var, 'val) t]` describes a mapping from the OCaml type `['val]` to a type representing the value using PlonK variables